arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 3. If the file has reached a maximum threshold:
     1. If Cesium hasn't reached a maximum number of file descriptors (again, arbitrarily set), allocate the segment to a new file.
-    2. If Cesium has reached a maximum number of file descriptors, allocate the segment to the smallest file.
+    2. Otherwise, allocate the segment to the smallest file.

 This process repeats for each segment written.
-Step 3.2 can most likely be optimized further using some weighted combination of the smallest file and the one with the lowest channel cardinality.
-This adds complexity, and I'm planning on waiting until we have some well run benchmarks to determine if its necessary.
+Step 3.2 can be optimized further using some weighted combination of the smallest file and the one with the lowest channel cardinality.
+This adds complexity, and I'm planning on waiting until we have some well run benchmarks to determine if it's necessary.

 ## Providing Elastic Throughput

-OLTP databases are typically designed for high request throughput of small transactions.
+OLTP databases are designed for high request throughput of small transactions.
 This means latency is an extremely important factor.
 Cesium follows a different pattern.
 In section [Segments](#segments), we placed no restriction on the size of the data slice for a Segment.
-This means that at its lowest capacity, a Segment holds only a single sample.
-This results in performance slower than a standard key-value store (in terms of time-series related operations).
-However, a single sample segment most likely represents a channel with a low data rate (i.e. a sample every 15 seconds or greater).
+At its lowest capacity, a Segment holds only a single sample.
+When writing single sample segments, Cesium will perform worse than a standard key-value store (as we need to do writes to both KV and disk) .
+This is less of an issue than it seems.
+A single sample segment is most likely channel with a low data rate (i.e. a sample arrives every 15 seconds or greater).
 In this case, high performance doesn't really matter.
-Even if we execute writes with an extremely low throughput of 1 sample per second, we are still far below the threshold needed to satisfy the query.
+Even if we execute writes with an extremely low throughput of 1 sample per second, we're still far below the threshold needed to satisfy the query.

 As we increase the data rate of a channel, we'll also likely increase the size of an individual Segment.
 Larger segments mean a few things: